ComicAddict/gs3d_blender/README.md

  - [ ] On the manufacturing side we can use different materials for different weaves to get cumulative effect on the whole material property
  - [ ] Truncated octahedron and hexagonal prism for fundamental structures
  - [ ] Animation of wrappings with faces extruded
- - [ ] Create samples for the sweeped angles for explaining the methodology
- - [ ] Maybe some drawings of the unfolding might help